 In June 2015 the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions, which will enhance the note disclosures and schedules of required supplementary information for Other Postemployment Benefit Plans (OPEB).
 GASB Statement No. 75 establishes standards for governmental employer recognition, measurement, and presentation of information about OPEB plans.
 For defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-GASB Statement No. 75 will be effective for fiscal years beginning after June 15, 2017.
+GASB Statement No. 75 will be effective for the City's 2018-2019 fiscal year.
 The City is currently evaluating the impact these standards will have on the financial statements when adopted.